Artist Workshops & Talks

 About the work

-A kaupapa Māori and takatāpui-centred initiative, Ruri Rongoā unfolds primarily in English, with te reo Māori woven throughout and translated when appropriate.
-The name itself reflects the intention: ruri is a short love poem or ditty, while rongoā speaks to medicine, nourishment, and restoration.
+Ruri Raranga is a gentle wānanga where community, creativity, identity, and healing meet through the power of poetry.
+Through the use of voice and body as warp and weft, Ruri Raranga creates a collective, spoken poem from the experiences and reflections of each participant.
+A kaupapa Māori initiative, Ruri Raranga unfolds primarily in English, with te reo Māori woven throughout and translated when appropriate.
+The name itself reflects the intention: ruri is a short poem or ditty, while raranga speaks to weaving.

 About the artist